 WUR-Sync field for WUR HDR

-For WUR HDR, the WUR-Sync field shall be constructed as an MC-OOK signal.
+For WUR HDR, the WUR-Sync field shall be constructed as an WUR OOK signal.
 The WUR-Sync sequence is constructed as the bitwise complement of the 32-bit sequence W, where each bit in the sequence is mapped to an MC-OOK symbol of duration 2 µs, and W is defined in Equation (30-9).
 This bitwise complement sequence is defined in Equation (30-10).

 ….